lhanson/possum/Readme.md

 scrolled the screen, etc.), the `GameSystem` which determined this will call `Scene#entityNeedsRendering()`.
 The `Scene` maintains a list of 'dirty' entities to render for the next iteration.
 It doesn't do the rendering itself, it merely tracks this list for any interested `RenderingSystem` to act on.

+## Random number generation

+A shared pseudo-random number generator is used throughout, and is seeded with the current timestamp by default.
+To facilitate repeatable behavior when testing, you can specify a random seed by adding it to an `application.yml` file in the game's working directory like so:

+    random-seed: 1